ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 ## Better Bidding Practice on BBO

 BBO Practice tables are a fantastic resource for bidding practice, either with a partner or with a robot.
 But to make the most of it one needs to know how to program the deal generator that BBO uses.
 I have created a new tool called **Practice Bidding Scenarios** that automates this for you, providing dozens of canned bidding scenarios, for example.
-Jacoby Transfers, Smolen, slam bidding after a Stayman response, etc. Practice Bidding Scenarios piggybacks on the BBOalert browser extension to create buttons to load the pre-configured dealer code, allowing many bidding scenarios to be selected with just a click.
+Jacoby Transfers, Smolen, slam bidding after a Stayman response, Jacoby 2NT, etc. Practice Bidding Scenarios piggybacks on the BBOalert browser extension to create buttons to load the pre-configured dealer code, allowing many bidding scenarios to be selected with just a click.

 <div align="center">
   <div style="display: flex;">
     <img src="./images/BPSShortcuts.png" width=30%>
   </div>
 </div>

 Each of the buttons with light blue background are section headers.
 You may click to expand/collapse the groups of related scenarios.
 Clicking a button with a white background will automatically load the dealer constraints for that scenario.
 Most of the Scenarios work OK with robots.
 Those that don’t, I’ve grouped at the bottom.